tallbl0nde/NXboard/README.md

 # NXboard
-A replacement for the on screen keyboard for LovePotion projects
+A replica of the Nintendo Switch keyboard for use in LovePotion projects